GritandGo/asteroids/README.md

 # asteroids
-My second repository on GitHub.
+My second repository on GitHub and second guided project on boot.dev.